 Integrate Social Media Login (OAuth)

-40 Latest Interview Questions and Answers on Spring, Spring MVC, and Spring Boot
+Latest Interview Q&A on Spring, Spring MVC, and Spring Boot

 1. What is Tight Coupling?

 When a class (ClassA) is dependent on another class’s object (ClassB), then we say ClassA is "tightly" Coupled with ClassB.
 Spring helps us to create classes in a way that Tight Coupling can be removed and Loose Coupling can be done.

 Loose Coupling removes the dependency of an object (ClassB) on a class (ClassA).
 Loose Coupling is approached by creating an interface and a setter & getter method, or by using a constructor which takes the interface object.